Cray-HPE/docs-csm/operations/firmware/Updating_Firmware_m001.md

         -d '{"ImageURI":"http://ipaddressOfM001:8770/filename", "TransferProtocol":"HTTP", "UpdateComponent":"BMC"}'
     ```

+    Wait for the BMC to update and reboot:

+    ```bash
+    sleep 200
+    ping ipaddressOfBMC
+    ```

+    When the `ping` returns that the node has rebooted, check that the firmware version is at the expected value:

+    ```bash
+    curl -k -u root:passwd https://ipaddressOfBMC/redfish/v1/UpdateService/FirmwareInventory/BMC
+    ```

 1. (`ncn-m001#`) Update BIOS.

     Be sure to substitute the correct values for the following strings in the example command: